glpi-project/android-inventory-agent/_posts/2020-01-07-new-version.md

 layout: news
 category: blog
 published: false
-title: November 2017
+title: JAnuary 2020
 ---
-Welcome to the release version 1.0.0 of Flyve MDM Android Inventory Agent!
+Welcome to the release version 1.0.0 of GLPI Agent for android !

 We are glad and very proud to present you this brand new application that features a complete inventory of your Android device where both the hardware and software information are collected and sent with just a touch.